 Wind causes load to swing forward past allowable operating radius or sideways past either boom hinge pin.

-For wind conditions specific to this crane, see Wind Conditions Chart at the end of this section or, if applicable, see wind conditions in Capacity Charts provided with MAX-ER attachment.
+For wind conditions specific to this crane, see Wind Conditions Chart at the end of this section or, if applicable, see wind conditions in capacity charts provided with hanging MAX-ER.

 SECTION 4 SET-UP AND INSTALLATION